osauer/osauer/README.md

 Personal side projects for learning, trading, and fun.
-Stuff that I think is worth to share is made public open source.
+Stuff I think is worth to share is made public and open source.